jjgradwell/UbuntuConfigLTS/README.md

 ```
    sudo ufw allow "Apache Full"  // Configure firewall for http
    sudo ufw allow from 192.168.0.0/16 to any port 22 // Configure SSH to local network
+   sudo ufw allow from 192.168.0.0/16 to any app Samba // Allow Samba Shares
 ```

 Configure File Access Control List